Ishqiya (TV series): Plot

-Azeem warns Hamza of coming near Hamna and consequences of his doings.
-Hamza, having accepted his love for Rumi, asks Hamna to end this game and that he has deleted all her messages.
+Azeem warns Hamza of coming near Hamna and the consequences of his actions.
+Hamza, having accepted his love for Rumi, asks Hamna to end this game, and that he has deleted all her messages.
 When Hamna thinks it is his fear speaking, Hamza reveals that he is in love with Rumi.
 Hamna does not believe him and asks him to tell her the truth, if he really loves her, to which he agrees.

 When Hamza goes home to tell Rumi the truth, she tells Hamza that she is pregnant.
-Hamza requests Azeem not to reveal the truth to Rumi because of her pregnancy.
+Hamza requests that Azeem not reveal the truth to Rumi because of her pregnancy.
 Azeem and Hamna agree to do the same.
 Everything seems to be going right.
-But on Rumi's baby shower Alishba tells her the truth about Hamza and Hamna.
-Rumi slaps her but still has a doubt.
+But on Rumi's baby shower, Alishba tells her the truth about Hamza and Hamna.
+Rumi slaps her, but still has doubts.

-The next day, she goes to Hamna's house and on being asked, Hamna tells her the truth.
-Rumi returns to her in-law's house and starts packing.
+The next day, she goes to Hamna's house, and on being asked, Hamna tells her the truth.
+Rumi returns to her in-laws' house and starts packing.
 When Hamza asks her where she is going, Rumi confronts him.
 She says that she realises that she was only his revenge and that their love was a lie.
-Hamza tries to explain but Rumi slaps him and tells him not to touch her.
+Hamza tries to explain, but Rumi slaps him and tells him not to touch her.
 She returns to her mother's house and is devastated.
 Hamna tells her that Hamza was blackmailing her not to tell Rumi anything.
-Rumi tells the truth to her in-laws and her mother also hears about it.
+Rumi tells the truth to her in-laws, and her mother also hears about it.
 Hamza's family is ashamed and angry at his actions.
-Hamza tries to tell Rumi that he loves her but she tells him that he only loves himself.
-Rumi asks him to blackmail her and show her love messages to everyone not caring that she is his wife.
-Because he didn't care that Hamna is someone's sister, daughter and a wife.
-Due to weakness she has a miscarriage, devastating Rumi.
+Hamza tries to tell Rumi that he loves her, but she tells him that he only loves himself.
+Rumi asks him to blackmail her and show her love messages to everyone, not caring that she is his wife.
+Because he didn't care that Hamna is someone's sister, daughter, and wife.
+Due to weakness, she has a miscarriage, devastating Rumi.
 However, she pulls herself together and forgives her mother.
-Azeem and Rumi forgive Hamna and Rumi files for divorce.
-In the end Hamna gets pregnant and Rumi is shown living a happy, independent life with her mother.
+Azeem and Rumi forgive Hamna, and Rumi files for divorce.
+In the end, Hamna gets pregnant, and Rumi is shown living a happy, independent life with her mother.
 Hamza is shown to be sitting alone with toys he bought for his unborn child all around him, seemingly broken and depressed, thinking about his past with Rumi and Hamna.